tomio13/RDM-Desktop/python/Readme.md

 Do not change the version, because the software uses it to update the missing fields if a new version comes out.

+# keyboard binding
+The GUI has some keyboard bindings.
+In the window listing, or listing content, ENTER will go to edit the given element (or enter a directory).
+In the form window CTRL-ENTER will submit the form (ENTER is needed in multiline text fields).
+ESC will quit the given window in all cases.
+In the form windows, F1 will provide the documentation content of the used template, so one can see information about the listed fields.